 By the end, you’ll know everything there is to know about keeping this garden tool spotless and sharp.

-- Wash the shears with warm soapy water and a cloth.
+- Wash shears with warm soapy water, rinse, dry, and reassemble.

 How to Clean Pruning Shears

 There are a few different popular methods for cleaning pruning shears.
 We’ve put together a guide that encompasses amazing methods to make sure that your pruning shears are as clean as possible.

 - Disassemble the pruning shears: You can skip this step for quick cleans, but for deep cleans, this is essential.
 It will help you get in all the nooks and crannies.
 Take apart the pruning shears (and count the pieces so you don’t lose anything).